 - triple cold shoe mount

 I prefer to record videos in a quiet room when I know I won’t be interrupted.
-But if that’s not an option, you can get a smartphone lavalier or microphone for around $20.
+But if that’s not an option, you can get a smartphone lavalier or microphone for around $20-50.
 This will make your talking clearer, and help reduce background noise.
+Microphones are an amazing investment to make any video more professional.

-For events, or other videos where the camera isn’t very close to the speaker, I don’t bother with the lighting.
-If that’s the case for you, you only need the tripod and smartphone attachment.
+For a cheaper starter option, the bare necessities are the tripod and smartphone attachment.
 You can probably find these bundled together on Amazon for less than $30.
+Just check the tripod height.

 Also, if you’re looking to implement more advanced software, like to add sponsor banners on your live videos, make sure your phone is compatible.
-In this example, I purchased an iPad Pro which requires a bigger tripod attachment.
+If you have a pretty new phone it probably is, but in my example I didn’t and bought an iPad Pro.

 After setting up my gear I use the default camera on my cell phone to record my video.
 (Tip: record a quick test video to check for anything weird, technical or visual.)